-This management's discussion and analysis ("MD&A") was prepared as of May 30, 2018 and is management's assessment of Dynasty Gold Corp.'s (the "Company") operating results and financial condition.
-This MD&A should be read in conjunction with the condensed consolidated interim financial statements for the three months ended March 31, 2018 and the audited annual consolidated financial statements for the year ended December 31, 2017, together with related notes thereto.
+This management's discussion and analysis ("MD&A") was prepared as of May 30, 2019 and is management's assessment of Dynasty Gold Corp.'s (the "Company") operating results and financial condition.
+This MD&A should be read in conjunction with the condensed consolidated interim financial statements and related notes for the three months ended March 31, 2019 and the audited consolidated financial statements for the year ended December 31, 2018.
 These consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
 All dollar amounts are expressed in Canadian dollars unless otherwise stated.